-Jared Narvid, MD, is an Assistant Professor in the Neuroradiology subspecialty at the University of California, San Francisco.
+Jared Narvid, MD, is an Associate Professor in the Neuroradiology subspecialty at the University of California, San Francisco.
 He received his medical degree from the University of California, San Francisco and he completed a one-year internship from St. Mary’s Hospital in San Francisco, California.
 Dr. Narvid completed his four-year diagnostic radiology residency from Stanford University, California, followed by a Diagnostic and Interventional Neuroradiology fellowship at the University of California, San Francisco.

 Dr. Narvid has received numerous honors including research awards from the American Medical Association, Lifeline Foundation, American Heart Association, and the Howard Hughes Medical Institute.
 His research evaluates the impact of cerebrovascular disease and neuro-HIV on cognition.
 He is actively enrolling patients in studies aimed at imaging the HIV reservoir.
 Dr. Narvid has also developed new informatics tools to evaluate uncertainty and ambiguity in medical and radiology reporting.
 Dr. Narvid directs the neuroradiology spine clinic at ZSFG.